economic anthropology, political ecology,

 1. Booms and Busts

-Since 2008, I have been tracing the development of the extractive industry in Mongolia to understand how the rapid expansion of mining-related projects, policies, and infrastructures combine to influence the lives and future imaginaries of Mongolians of different age, gender, ethnic, and geographic positions.
-Following my PhD research that focused on the 2010-2012 mining boom, I have been working as a postdoctoral researcher with the Emerging Subjects project at UCL to study the mining industry in a very different economic climate.
-I am examining what is at stake when large-scale mining moves away from promising national development towards servicing foreign debts and attempting to alleviate a steep economic downturn.
-I am particularly interested in the affective, embodied, and material dimensions of different economic "states" - i.e. booms, indebtedness, crisis, and austerity - and how these states put into question issues of sovereignty, power, rights, identity, wealth, and well-being.
+Since 2008, I have been tracing the development of the extractive industry in Mongolia to understand how the rapid expansion of mining-related projects, policies, and infrastructures combine to influence the lives and future imaginaries of people in Mongolia.
+Following my PhD research that focused on Mongolia's highly anticipated mining boom, my work as a postdoctoral researcher with the Emerging Subjects project at UCL (2014-2018) has examined what is at stake when large-scale mining moves away from promising national development and economic growth towards servicing foreign debts and attempting to alleviate an economic crisis.
+I am particularly interested in the affective, embodied, and material dimensions of different economic states - i.e. booms, indebtedness, crisis, and austerity - and how these states put into question issues of sovereignty, power, rights, identity, wealth, and well-being.

 2. Dust Exposures

 While living with nomadic herders and migrant workers in a coal boomtown in the Gobi desert near the Chinese-Mongolian border in 2012 and 2016, I witnessed how the elusive and seemingly simple substance of dust has become a serious matter of concern.
 For people in this region, the interplay of systemic environmental changes with new cross-border economic activities and open-pit coal mining developments has made daily life consumed with cleaning, breathing, choking on, and eating dust that is considered toxic to the well-being of humans and livestock, which many depend on for their livelihoods and as a primary food source.
-Through different projects, including collaborative research with a remote sensing scientist (Dr. Neeti, TERI School of Advanced Studies), I have explored visceral and atmospheric encounters with dust, and am interested in how these encounters inform knowledge about contemporary life and possible bodily, economic, territorial and ecological futures.
+I have studied visceral and atmospheric encounters with dust, and am interested in how these encounters inform knowledge about contemporary life and possible bodily, economic, territorial and ecological futures.

 "Extractive Atmospheres: Mining, Territory, and the Politics of Dust in the Gobi Desert", Presentation at University of Cambridge, Department of Social Anthropology & Mongolian and Inner Asian Studies Unit, Cambridge, UK.